scfx-trading/scfx-starknet-rs/examples/starknet-cxx/README.md

 ## **WARNING**

-As noted in the [`starknet-crypto` page](../../starknet-crypto/), you're advised to use high-level constructs exposed through `starknet-core` instead if you're not familiar with cryptographic primitives, as we're doing here.
-However, it's possible to wrap the underlying `starknet-crypto` crate directly _if you know what you're doing._
+As noted in the [`scfx-starknet-crypto` page](../../scfx-starknet-crypto/), you're advised to use high-level constructs exposed through `starknet-core` instead if you're not familiar with cryptographic primitives, as we're doing here.
+However, it's possible to wrap the underlying `scfx-starknet-crypto` crate directly _if you know what you're doing._

 ## Note